suyunu/c-notes/Week_07/README.md

 ### Question 7 - Am I TWO Prime to You

-Write a function named **primeSum** that takes an integer to check if this integer can be expressed as the sum of two prime numbers of all possible combinations and prints them.
+Write a function named **prime_sum** that takes an integer to check if this integer can be expressed as the sum of two prime numbers of all possible combinations and prints them.

-* NOTE: You can use **isPrime** function you wrote previously.
+* NOTE: You can use **is_prime** function you wrote previously.

 |  INPUT  |  OUTPUT |
 |:-------:|:-------:|